-Please send an email to request your copy of the validated GTP scale.
+Please send an email or fill the form below to request your copy of the validated GTP scale.

 The Game Transfer Phenomena Scale (GTPS) comprises a total of 20 items in a 5-point Likert scale of frequency (“Never” to “All the time”).
 0= never, 1= once, 2= a few times 3= many times 4= all the time.